REI Super Member profile

 REI Super: What are the challenges of real estate for you?

-REI Super: Tell me about the community in Heathcote
+REI Super: Tell me about the community in Gladesville

-REI Super: What’s the sales market like there at the moment?
+REI Super: What's the sales market like there at present?

 REI Super: What has been your biggest career highlight so far?

-REI Super: Where does super come in?
-Are you a planner?
-A saver?
+REI Super: Where does super come in for you?

-REI Super: Have you had any experience with SMSFs?
+REI Super: Have you had an experience with SMSF's?

 This information has been prepared and published by REI Superannuation Fund Pty Ltd ABN 68 056 044 770 RSE L0000314 AFSL.
 240569.
 REI Super ABN 76 641 658 449 and RSE R1000412 MySuper unique identifier 76641658449129 for the general information of members of REI Super.
 It does not take into account any member’s individual financial objectives, financial situation or needs.